jummy-bakz/python-projects/README.md

 * All the codes are written on Jupiter notebook.
 The python libraries include numpy, pandas, matplotlib and seaborn.

-# Project 3 :  Project 2: Data Analysis with No-show Movie appointments
+# Project 3 : Data Analysis with No-show Movie appointments